MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/use-web-api-metadata.md

 ---
-title: "Use the Web API with metadata (PowerApps Common Data Service for Apps) | MicrosoftDocs"
+title: "Use the Web API with metadata (Common Data Service for Apps) | Microsoft Docs"
 description: "The section provides guidance about how to use the Web API with the entity types included in Web API Metadata EntityType Reference." ms.custom: "" ms.date: 06/15/2018